You are here: NPIC Home Page —> Pesticide Health and Safety Information —> Pesticides and Animal Health —> Pesticide Information for Veterinarians

-Veterinarians encounter pesticide exposure in animals in a number of ways
+Veterinarians encounter pesticide exposure in animals a number of ways:

 - Owners may apply pesticides to their pets to control fleas and ticks